YaoyiW27/CS5520_Spark/README.md

 ### New Functionality Added in This Iteration

   1. External API Integration
     Implemented GeoJS API to fetch the user’s location automatically when the component mounts.
 This data is displayed and used within the app, shown in profile's city and country.
+(GeoJS API needs no key here.)
   2. Mandatory User Profile Form
     After registering a new account, users are required to complete a personal information form to proceed further in the application.
   3. Forgot Password Flow Improvement